simulatedScience/research_project_RL-TSC_TUD2023/src/LibSignal-modified/README.md

 ## Run Model Pipeline
 This modification of the [LibSignal](https://github.com/DaRL-LibSignal/LibSignal/tree/master) Library is tested by executing `run.py` and setting configurations within that file.
 The settings are defined at the bottom of the file.
 Starting experiments via a command-line like the original LibSignal library is not guaranteed to work, but can easily made work again by changing the last few lines of `run.py`.

+Train models using `run.py` or train multiple models with random seeds using `run_multiple_times.bat`.
+Once models are trained, they can be tested with `run_tests.py`.
+For that, update `configs/sim/tsc/base.yml` and `.../presslight.yml` accordingly (enable testing and model loading, disable training).
+To test multiple models, you can use `run_multiple_tests.bat`.

+To train on synthetic data and test on real-world data, models need to be copied/ moved manually between the `output/tsc` folders from the training network to the testing network.

 # Maintaining plan

 I do not have specific plans to continue development of this LibSignal modifications after November 2023.